kameshsampath/fruits-api-gitops/docs/deploy.md

 To make the portal accessible we need to enable authentication.

-To enable porta edit and update the `$DEMO_HOME/helm_vars/fruits-api/values.yaml` **enablePortal** to **true**.
+To enable portal edit and update the `$DEMO_HOME/helm_vars/fruits-api/values.yaml` **enablePortal** to **true**.
 Commit and push the code to git repository to see the Argocd synchronizing the application to create the new Gloo Portal resources,

 ```shell
 yq -i e '.enableRBAC=true' $DEMO_HOME/helm_vars/fruits-api/values.yaml